Galileo

 European satellite system

-Galileo uses the reference frame Galileo Terrestrial Reference Frame (GTRF) which is an independent realisation of International Terrestrial Reference System (ITRS).
+The satellites are controlled and adjusted through around twenty control stations with slightly different functions, which have an uneven global coverage.
+Galileo uses the geodetic reference frame Galileo Terrestrial Reference Frame (GTRF) which is an independent realisation of the International Terrestrial Reference System (ITRS).

 More information